chandan-cedcoss/aqadinnovate-ecommerce-microservice/README.md

 # Node.js Microservice for User, Product, Variant, and Order Management

 ## Overview
 This is a Node.js microservice-based project built using MySQL, Sequelize, and Express.js.
-It includes functionality for managing users, products, variants, and orders, with features like role-based authentication, file uploads for bulk operations, and efficient data retrieval through joins.
-The system also supports multi-language (English and Arabic) data management in the database.
+It includes functionality for managing users, products, variants, and orders, with features like role-based authentication, file uploads for bulk operations.

 ## Features
 - **User Management**: Create, update, and manage user profiles with roles and authentication using JWT.